haoboguo/Protein-Structural-Entropy/README.md

 The code and examples are related to the manuscript "A suggestion of converting protein intrinsic disorder to structural entropy using Shannon's information theory", submitted to the journal Entropy (2019).

-500 random protein sequences with random capacities range from 50 to 800 were built using the code random.R.
+500 random protein sequences with random capacities range from 50 to 800 were built using the code random.seq.R.
+Run this code using R:
+$ R -f random.seq.R
+which may result different sequences random.fasta

 Hao-Bo Guo